-Exclusive: Netflix in talks to source local Indian content from Reliance affiliate Viacom18 - sources
+Exclusive: Netflix in talks to source Indian content from Reliance affiliate Viacom18 - sources

 While the new shows will be used only by Netflix, that does not mean Network18 and its affiliates will stop creating shows for other platforms, said two of the three sources.

 Viacom18 licences content to several platforms, including Amazon.
-In 2019, its digital unit partnered with Netflix for three Hindi-language shows, but two of the sources said the current discussions were about a much bigger tie-up over several years.
+In 2019, its digital unit Tipping Point partnered with Netflix for three Hindi-language shows, but two of the sources said the current discussions were about a much bigger tie-up over several years.

 “This is a bigger version of the 2019 deal in essence,” said the first source.